The Magician (musician): 2014–2019: Breakthrough

-In July 2014 he released the single "Sunlight" featuring vocals from Years & Years; the song peaked at number 7 in Belgium.
+In July 2014, he released the single "Sunlight" featuring vocals from Years & Years; the song peaked at number 7 in Belgium.
 The song was released in the United Kingdom on 28 September 2014.
 The Magician performed "Sunlight" along with Years & Years at the 2014 MTV Europe Music Awards in Glasgow, Scotland as part of the Digital Show which was held at the O2 Academy Glasgow.

-In July 2014 he launches his own label Potion Records to release his own music as well as the music of others.
-Artists like Fabich, The Aston Shuffle, Bobby Nourmand, Just Kiddin, Endor and Aevion released music with Potion Records.
-The label takes a break in 2019.
+In July 2014, he launched his own label Potion Records to release his own music as well as the music of others.
+Artists like Fabich, the Aston Shuffle, Bobby Nourmand, Just Kiddin, Endor and Aevion have released music with Potion Records.
+The label took a break in 2019.

 In parallel, The Magician tours mainly in the United States and in Europe.
 He also performed at Tomorrowland in 2018.

 2020–present: Renaissance

 The Magician maintains a solid rhythm in releasing remixes.
-He also releases the Renaissance EP in May 2020.
-In parallel, he takes advantage of quarantine to launch his live Vinyl Home Show SUPERVISION.
-Later this year he relaunched his label Potion Records in collaboration with French music company Unity Group and released music from Soda State and Aevion.
+He also released the Renaissance EP in May 2020.
+He took advantage of the COVID-19 quarantine to launch his live vinyl home show Supervision.
+Later that year, he relaunched his label Potion Records in collaboration with French music company Unity Group and released music from Soda State and Aevion.

-The album Magic Tape 100 should be released in 2021.
+The album Magic Tape 100 was to be released in 2021.